opencarecc/opencareMakerPlaybook/how_to_involve_a_local_community.md

 - Why did you choose that community
 - How you intend to achieve your goal

+You should not use technical language or too difficult.
+Express yourself in an easy way.
+The presentation should be short and possibly not frontal.
+Then you should sit down with the people and talk to them and verify that they have understood what you have said.
+We recommend using storytelling and bringing them solutions that can be touched to facilitate communication and to encourage an empathetic approach.

 ~~Here, there is a list of all the **meetings/workshops/events** that we holded with local communities:~~